WHAT HAPPENS AT AN ASSESSMENT?

 I build a background history of each person’s health and educational development, as well as their strengths and current difficulties.

-With a learner under 16, I ask parents/carers to complete a questionnaire and, with permission, I will also contact the learner’s school.
+With a learner under 16, I ask parents/carers and the learner's school to complete pre-assessment questionnaires.

 During an Assessment